5 Signs You Have a Shopping Addiction

 When it comes to making purchases, some people use the terms impulsive and compulsive interchangeably.
 However, they actually mean two different things.

-Carrie says that shopping addictions are compulsive but often referred to as the ‘smiled upon’ addiction.
+Rattle says that shopping addictions are compulsive but often referred to as the ‘smiled upon’ addiction.

 Like other addictions, though, compulsive shopping is just as problematic.
 It can have long-term effects on someone’s work, finances, relationships, and mental health.

-“There are times when you may be triggered by a sale or discount and run out to the store to grab that item – thus, acting on the impulse or emotion you feel,” she says.
+“There are times when you may be triggered by a sale or discount and run out to the store to grab that item, thus acting on the impulse or emotion you feel,” she says.

 In other words, if you’re shopping and buy something that puts you a little over budget, it may not have a significant effect on your debt level, social life, or relationships with others.

-Signs You Have a Shopping Addiction
+How to Spot a Shopping Addiction

 If you’ve ever been in debt, going shopping may have been the last thing on your mind — unless you have a shopping addiction.